your-tools/tsrc/docs/faq.md

 * If you still need to see *all* the git commands that are run, we provide a `--verbose` flag, like so: `tsrc --verbose sync`

-# Why argh?

-Because we need (almost) all of `argparse` features, but still want to keep the code DRY.

 # Why YAML?

 It's nice to read and write, and we use the excellent [ruamel.yaml](